Skip to Content

 COVID, Flexibilities, and the Return to Traditional Appraisals

 The pandemic forced the entire industry to adjust quickly.
 Desktop and hybrid appraisals became more common, not because they were superior, but because they were necessary to keep the market functioning.
-For a while, people questioned whether this shift would become permanent.
+For a time, people questioned whether this shift would become permanent.

 Once restrictions eased, the limitations became clear.
 Desktop products worked only in simple situations.
 They struggled when condition or layout differences mattered.
 They lacked context when a neighborhood changed block by block.
-Full appraisals returned to being the preferred solution because lenders needed a level of judgment that automated or limited inspections could not provide.
+Full appraisals returned as the preferred solution because lenders needed a level of judgment that automated or limited inspections could not provide.

-Again, appraisers adapted, just as they always have.
+Appraisers adapted, just as they always have.

 What AI Can Realistically Contribute

 Artificial intelligence has become the next major topic of conversation.
-It is powerful, but not in the way some people imagine.
+It is powerful, but not in the way some imagine.
 AI can organize information quickly, create draft narratives, analyze patterns, and streamline parts of the reporting process.
 These efficiencies matter.
 They reduce administrative burden and allow appraisers to focus more attention on the analytical and interpretive parts of the job.

 AI is a helpful tool that will make the process faster.
 It is not capable of replacing the professional at the center of the valuation.